M.07.04 Segregation review and revocations

 59(1)(b)

-Prison director (or delegate) ensures that where relevant:
+General manager custodial (or delegate) ensures that where relevant:

 • all segregation information is forwarded to the receiving prison prior to transfer; and

-Information sharing between prisons Information forwarded / shared by sites ahead of transfer is outlined in M.07.01.01 Evidence for segregation directions.
+Information sharing between prisons Information forwarded / shared by sites ahead of transfer is outlined in [M.07.01.01 Evidence for segregation directions].

 Inter prison transfers of prisoners subject to directed segregation – actions by receiving prison:

-Section Receiving Prison
+Receiving Prison

 58(1)(a & b)

-Prison director considers all available segregation information from sending site prior to prisoner reception, to form an opinion and justify based on the facts whether segregation of the prisoner is required at their prison:
+General manager custodial considers all available segregation information from sending site prior to prisoner reception, to form an opinion and justify based on the facts whether segregation of the prisoner is required at their prison:

 • the security or good order of the prison would otherwise be endangered or prejudiced; or